hyoshioka0128/Devices-docs/surface/surface-it-toolkit.md

 ## Video demo

-See how the Surface IT Toolkit provides essential tools to configure, secure, and manage Surface devices efficiently:
+See how the Surface IT Toolkit provides essential tools to configure, secure, and manage Surface devices efficiently:<br><br>

 > [!VIDEO https://learn-video.azurefd.net/vod/player?id=55687166-8581-4caf-bfd2-2a583f28fc93]